Before reading further, check if you meet the criteria for GST exemption. The following information is only applicable if GST is payable.

 Period Of Ownership and Use Overseas

-If you don’t have the sales invoice as described above, then a car valuation must be obtained by a approved NZ registered company.
-Taurus Logistics can arrange a car valuation for you, and our valuations are accepted by NZ Customs.
+If you don’t have the sales invoice as described above, then a car valuation must be obtained by a approved New Zealand registered company.
+Taurus Logistics can arrange a car valuation for you, and our valuations are accepted by New Zealand Customs.

 For more information on how we can help you with your car valuation, please give us a call.